Mr-Damian/individualitasComputatione_DK/README.md

 Processing time can get up to 20'.

 This code is intended to to be experienced with.
-Change variables and colors to the liking of artists choice.
+Change variables and colors to the artists liking.